 Fix $j$.
 Since $Y_j'$ is a dense open subset of the integral scheme $Y_j$, the natural map $\mc O_X(Y_j) \to \mc O_X(Y_j')$ is an inclusion of subrings of the function field of $Y_j$ (or equivalently of $Y_j'$).
 But $\mc O_X(Y_j) = \wh R/P_j = (\wh R/t^i\wh R)/(P_j/t^i\wh R) = R_i/P_jR_i$, and similarly $\mc O_X(Y_j') = R_i'/P_jR_i'$.
 So the map $R_i/P_jR_i \to R_i'/P_jR_i'$ is an inclusion, for all $i$.
 Hence $\ker(R_i \to R_i'/P_jR_i')$, which is the contraction of $P_jR_i'$ to $R_i$, is equal to $\ker(R_i \to R_i/P_jR_i) = P_jR_i$; showing (b).

 The first part of~(\ref{associated-complement}) is immediate because $J_iR_i'$ defines the empty subscheme of $\Spec(R_i')$.
-To prove the second part of~(\ref{associated-complement}), first choose any finite set of generators $\{s_1,\dots,s_d\} \subset R_i$ of $J_i$.
-We will modify these generators so that none of them lie in $\bigcup\limits_{j=1}^s P_jR_i$.
+To prove the second part of~(\ref{associated-complement}), first choose any finite set of generators $\{a_1,\dots,a_d\} \subset R_i$ of~$J_i$.
+We will modify the generating set so that none of its elements lie in $\bigcup\limits_{j=1}^s P_jR_i$.

 Since the ideals $P_j$ are minimal over $t\wh R$, no $P_j$ contains any $P_k$ for $k \ne j$.
 By \cite[Proposition~1.11(ii)]{AM}, $P_j$ does not contain $\bigcap_{k \ne j} P_k$; i.e., there exists $\rho_j \in \wh R$ such that $\rho_j$ is not contained in $P_j$ but is contained in every other $P_{k}$.
 Hence its image $\bar \rho_j \in R_i$ is not contained in $P_jR_i$ (using that $t \in P_j$) but is contained in $P_{k}R_i$ for every other $k$.